-A request to modify the Residential Restrictions for the Stockton Station subdivision was discussed at the September 9 and 23, 2015 Planning Commission meetings.
-See the attached September 9 meeting minutes.
+A request to modify the Residential Restrictions for the Stockton Station subdivision was discussed at the September Planning Commission meetings as well as the October 14, 2015 meeting.
 The request was to permit permanent and temporary basketball poles, backboards and rims in the front or side yards of any lot within Stockton Station.

 A significant home improvement is a source of pride for a homeowner... and the entire neighborhood.
 It is an investment in the community.
 The City of Fairfield is elated to sponsor the Beautiful Fairfield Home Improvement Contest to express appreciation to those who invested their time and resources to benefit our hometown.

-Beautiful Fairfield is a friendly competition among those who recently have undertaken (or will be starting) an interior/exterior improvement project, a significant exterior landscaping project (completed since January 1, 2014), or a "green" project.
+Beautiful Fairfield is a friendly competition among those who recently have undertaken an interior/exterior improvement project, a significant exterior landscaping project, or a "green" project.
+The winners for this year's contest were announced at the November 9, 2015 City Council meeting.
+Click here to view the "before" and "after" pictures.

 The preservation of property values is important to homeowners and the City.
 NEAT is a proactive neighborhood enhancement program that targets private and public property concerns such as property maintenance, brush and limb collection, storm and sewer maintenance, and crime prevention efforts.
 The last mailing of the 2015 season has been sent to 382 residents residing in the area defined by the attached map.
 Each letter includes a survey requesting feedback on common issues affecting residents.
 The program is comprised of representatives from Building and Zoning, Public Works and the Police Departments working together to keep neighborhoods strong.